pedroaskzan/Generic-Photovoltaic-Simulated-Interconnection-Application/README.md

 - **Technical design report** — full technical specification for utility interconnection
 - **Single-line diagram** — protection and equipment layout

+*Known error: my single-line diagram has a risked text.
+It is because my program bugged and i didn't want to restart the project.
+Frequent saves and eventually getting to know how it ocurred will make other diagrams made by me not come with a risked text.

 ## Checklist - CPFL Energia São Carlos:

 **Checklist de Homologação**